Maks Baće

-Maksimilijan "Maks" Baće, also known as Milić (12 December 1914, Pakoštane – 4 December 2005, Split), was a Yugoslav and Croatian revolutionary.
+Maksimilijan "Maks" Baće, nom de guerre Milić (12 December 1914 in Pakoštane – 4 December 2005 in Split), was a Yugoslav and Croatian revolutionary.

 Biography

 Born in Pakoštane (near Zadar) and raised in Split, he studied philosophy in Zagreb, became a student organizer and a member of the Communist Party of Yugoslavia in 1934.
 While a student, for his anti-state activities, he was convicted and imprisoned for six months in Belgrade.
 After graduating in 1937 he left for Spain where he took part in the Spanish Civil War on the Republican side until its conclusion.
 He was wounded twice, and after the republican defeat interned in Southern France and Germany where he was forced to work in a Nazi airplane factory.
 He escaped and returned to Zagreb in the summer of 1941.

 World War II

 Experience gained in Spain proved valuable after the Axis invasion of Yugoslavia in 1941.
 His native Croatia was carved up between Italy and the Independent State of Croatia, with Italy fielding a strong occupation force in Dalmatia.
 Italian forces were supported by the pro-royal Chetniks in Serb-populated areas.
 The occupation led many Dalmatians to join the resistance organized by Tito's Partisans.
 The first detachments formed in Summer 1941 and manned by idealistic but inexperienced youths from coastal towns were poorly led and decimated by Italian units even before they began to operate in the Split hinterland in the vicinity of Sinj.
 This was a major blow to the resistance movement in Dalmatia.
 On his return to Zagreb Maks Baće was directed by the Party to travel to Split to discover the causes of that failure.
 He was then given the task of starting a new uprising which he organized in the region of the Biokovo mountain.
 He used the war pseudonym "Milić" in order to protect his family in Split and throughout the war people knew him only under that name.

 Baće believed that the partisans should rely on the support of rural people in the hinterland, referred to by citifolk as "peasants," and his strategy began to bear fruit in early 1942 when the new partisan detachments proved to be more resilient and more effective in their battles with the Italian, Ustasha and Chetnik forces.
 "Milić" became a popular name among the peasants of the region and he created thousands of new soldiers as the volunteers joined the partisans in large numbers.
 During an operation in the vicinity of the Dalmatian village Tugare Maks Baće was shot through the chest and left by his comrades as dead.
 He survived thanks to the care of a local peasant family and then smuggled himself into Split where he reconvalesced.
 In 1943 he was appointed the commander-in-chief of Partisan Detachments in Dalmatia.